-Our utility net income was \$40.1 million for the three months ended March 31, 2011, an increase from \$27.8 million for the three months ended March 31, 2010.
-Earnings for the first quarter of 2011 were positively impacted by an increase in gross margin (operating revenues less resource costs).
-The increase in gross margin was primarily due to higher retail loads caused by colder weather and power supply costs below the amount included in base retail rates, as well as general rate increases.
+Our utility net income was \$68.7 million for the nine months ended September 30, 2011, an increase from \$60.9 million for the nine months ended September 30, 2010.
+Earnings for the nine months ended September 30, 2011 were positively impacted by an increase in gross margin (operating revenues less resource costs).
+The increase in gross margin was primarily due to higher retail loads caused by colder weather during the heating season and power supply costs below the amount included in base retail rates, as well as general rate increases.
 The increase in gross margin was partially offset by an increase in other operating expenses, depreciation and amortization, and taxes other than income taxes.
+The increase in other operating expenses was primarily due to increased maintenance expenses (including planned major maintenance at Colstrip), pensions and other postretirement benefits, and labor.

 We are continuing to invest in generation, transmission and distribution systems to enhance service reliability for our customers and replace aging infrastructure.
-Utility capital expenditures were \$49.7 million for the first quarter of 2011.
-We expect utility capital expenditures to be about \$250 million for the full year of 2011.
+Utility capital expenditures were \$169.6 million for the nine months ended September 30, 2011.
+We expect utility capital expenditures to be about \$235 million for the full year of 2011.
 These estimates of capital expenditures are subject to continuing review and adjustment (see discussion at "Avista Utilities Capital Expenditures").

-Advantage IQ
+Ecova (formerly Advantage IQ)

-Advantage IQ had net income attributable to Avista Corp. of \$1.7 million for the three months ended March 31, 2011, an increase from \$1.4 million for the three months ended March 31, 2010.
-The increase was primarily due to moderate growth from expense management and energy management services, as well as the acquisition of The Loyalton Group (Loyalton) effective December 31, 2010.
-Advantage IQ's earnings potential continues to be moderated by low short-term interest rates, which limits interest revenue on funds held for customers.
+Ecova had net income attributable to Avista Corp. of \$3.5 million for the three months ended September 30, 2011, an increase from \$2.9 million for the three months ended September 30, 2010.
+Ecova had net income attributable to Avista Corp. of \$7.0 million for the nine months ended September 30, 2011, an increase from \$5.9 million for the nine months ended September 30, 2010.
+This increase for 2011 as compared to 2010 was primarily due to strong growth in energy management services, moderate growth from expense management, as well as the acquisition of The Loyalton Group (Loyalton) effective December 31, 2010.
+The acquisition of Loyalton was funded primarily through available cash at Ecova plus contingent consideration based on revenue targets over the next three years.
+Ecova's earnings potential continues to be moderated by low short-term interest rates, which limits interest revenue on funds held for customers.

-The acquisition of Cadence Network effective July 2, 2008 was funded with the issuance of Advantage IQ common stock.
-Under the transaction agreement, the previous owners of Cadence Network can exercise a right to have their shares of Advantage IQ stock redeemed by Advantage IQ during July 2011 or July 2012 if Advantage IQ is not liquidated through either an initial public offering or sale of the business to a third party.
+The acquisition of Cadence Network in July 2008 was funded with the issuance of Ecova common stock.
+Under the transaction agreement, the previous owners of Cadence Network can exercise a right to have their shares of Ecova common stock redeemed by Ecova during July 2011 or July 2012 if Ecova is not liquidated through either an initial public offering or sale of the business to a third party.
+These redemption rights were not exercised in July 2011.
 Their redemption rights expire July 31, 2012.
-The redemption price would be determined based on the fair market value of Advantage IQ at the time of the redemption election as determined by certain independent parties.
-As of March 31, 2011, there were redeemable noncontrolling interests of \$33.6 million related to these redemption rights.
-Should the previous owners of Cadence Network exercise their redemption rights, Advantage IQ will seek the necessary funding through its credit facility, a capital request from existing owners, an infusion of capital from potential new investors or a combination of these sources.
+The redemption price would be determined based on the fair market value of Ecova at the time of the redemption election as determined by certain independent parties.
+As of September 30, 2011, there were redeemable noncontrolling interests of \$39.0 million related to these redemption rights.
+Should the previous owners of Cadence Network exercise their redemption rights, Ecova will seek the necessary funding through its credit facility, a capital request from existing owners, an infusion of capital from potential new investors or a combination of these sources.
 In January 2011, Avista Capital purchased shares held by one of the previous owners of Cadence Network for \$5.6 million.